ramonauble/db-js/readme.txt

 > shape      (OFX, muted red) - applies a variable amount of waveshaping distortion to each partial
 > pan        (PAN, soft teal) - controls the L/R placement of each partial in the stereo field
 > envelope   (AMP, light blue) - controls the shape & curve of the ADSR envelope, applied in stereo
-> lfo        (LFO, muted pink) - controls the shape, speed & depth of 2 configurable LFOs
+> reverb     (REV, muted pink) - controls the relative send amounts for the stereo reverb

 OSC
 ----------------------------------------------------